sunnysingh/socialshares/packages/core/README.md

 <div id="shareButtons"></div>
 ```

 Done!
-You should see a Tweet button rendered.
+You should see a Tweet button and Facebook button rendered.

 Check out the [socialshares docs](https://socialshar.es/) for more.